- SANCTIFY

 Nazirites.

-The reason Christians focus on goodness so much, is for much the same reason as this author I wrote about.
-Sin offends us.
-It offends God too, but God’s way more patient and forgiving than we are.
-God wants everybody to repent and be saved,
+The reason Christians focus on goodness so much, is for much the same reason as this author I wrote about: Sin offends us.

 Hence their books on goodness.
 And in order to not sound

 Once again, there’s nothing wrong with telling Christians to be good.
 Nothing wrong with telling everyone to be good.
-But when the scriptures describe people getting holy, it talks about stuff like this:
+But when the scriptures describe people actually getting holy, it gets into stuff like this.

-ORD spoke to Moses, saying, 2 “Speak to Israel’s sons. - Tell them when a man or woman makes an exceptional vow, a separation vow, to separate themselves for the L
+ORD spoke to Moses, saying, - 2 “Speak to the sons of Israel and say to them, ‘When a man or woman makes a special vow, namely, the vow of a Nazirite, to live as a Nazirite for the L

 - No alcohol.